-Most of us live our lives trying to do the elusive right thing.
+Many of us spend our lives trying to do the elusive right thing.

-You realise that doing the right thing did not inoculate you from experiencing the unimaginable.
+You realize that doing the right thing did not inoculate you from experiencing the unimaginable.

-Or the parents that set the alarm to check the baby at regular intervals but their wee one still died a crib death.
+Or the parents that set the alarm to check the baby at regular intervals but their wee one still died a sudden infant death.

 Ritually teaching our kids how to cross the road safely didn't stop the delivery truck from jumping the curb or the family member not seeing them when they backed out of the driveway.

-You want to think that once you've gotten past a certain point with Death you might be safe.
+You want to think that once you've gotten past a certain point with death you might be safe.
+Surely we've been through enough and death will indefinitely take its leave and give you space and an increased sense of security in this world.

 Tell that to the mother who lost two young adult children within six weeks of each other or the parents who lost multiple children in an automobile accident or the young wife who got news of her husband's death one day and then later in the day learned of the death of sibling.